 Goals and Objectives

-The goal of our three year curriculum is to create well trained, well rounded, compassionate physicians who are adept at both the science and art of medicine.
-We expect that our physicians, upon graduation, will be capable of practicing in almost any environment and expertly handle the majority of medical issues that may confront them.
+The goal of our three year curriculum is to create exceptionally well-trained, well-rounded, and compassionate physicians who are adept at both the science and art of medicine.
+We expect that our physicians, upon graduation, will be capable of practicing in almost any environment and expertly handle the majority of medical issues that confront them.

 The strengths of our program lie on our emphasis on providing the full scope of outpatient family medicine care as well as offering excellent inpatient, dermatology, procedural, clinical ultrasound and musculoskeletal training.
 We strive to continually provide high-quality and high-volume training in these areas.